UtBots-Home/theseus-project/README.md

-# theseus-project
-Theseus: Build, adapt, and evolve with an open-source manipulator
+# Theseus: Build, adapt, and evolve with an open-source manipulator